On the Complexity of Extending Storylines

+\begin{lemma} The constructed storyline instance $\S$ is such that: (1) $k=K$ and $\mu=2$; (2) $\sigma_i \le 9k$, for each $i \in [\tau]$; (3) it has size $O(n \cdot k)$. \end{lemma} \begin{proof} Item (1) immediately follows by construction of $\S$.
 Concerning item (2), recall that $\sigma_i$ denotes the number of active characters at time instant $i$.
 One easily verifies that the largest number of characters co-occur inside column gadgets.
 In particular, we shall focus on those time instants where the different saturator gadgets overlap.
 For each column, we have $4k-1$ saturators, each of which contains two characters, plus $T$, $B$, and the $k$ new characters.
 Thus in total we have $\sigma_i \le 9k$, for any time instant $i \in [\tau]$.
 Finally, item (3) is due to the fact that each column gadget contains $O(k)$ characters and meetings, and that we have $n$ such gadgets. \end{proof}

 This concludes the proof of the theorem; an example of a solution of \lss constructed from a solution of \textsc{EUBP} can be seen in \cref{fig:ex}.